s1m0n32001/s1m0n32001/README.md

-Physics graduate with a background in statistical physics and deep learning.
+Physics graduate with a background in statistical physics and deep learning 📚 🎸 🏋️‍♂️

 ### Some projects I have worked on in uni
   - **Sparse-view 3D reconstruction using Latent Diffusion Models**: Thesis project carried out during a six-month internship at SONY SL1 in Stuttgart.